Table of contents

 “Increased employee staying power by 15% in three years by starting a company culture program and organizing team events every quarter.”

-If you think you don’t have numbers to share, I have great news — you can measure achievements in many different ways.
+If you don’t have numbers to share, remember that you can measure achievements in many ways.
 Whether it’s the amount of time you saved or how you increased your productivity, these can be represented by percentages.

 What if you don’t have work experience?

 If you’re making a resume and don’t have work experience yet, don’t worry.
 Everyone starts somewhere.
-Here’s what you can do:
+Here’s what you can do to create a strong resume for a first job:

 - Use a resume format that focuses on skills more than work history.
 The functional resume is a good option.